Peter Gillette likes to read and write and play the trumpet and listen. Peter lives in Iowa City, and this is his blog.

 A Saturday afternoon,

-His wife beside him in his w
+His wife beside him in his wagon

 As into town they rode.